NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Just The Facts.md

 **Prerequisites** Thorough Research
 * * *
 You fundamentally understand everything to the point where your research can't possibly be wrong.
-You are permanently [[Conditions/Quickened|Quickened]] and can use the extra action to Recall Knowledge.
+You are permanently [[Quickened|Quickened]] and can use the extra action to Recall Knowledge.
 In addition, you gain the following benefits with Recall Knowledge.

 *   Your checks to Recall Knowledge are no longer secret.
 *   When you Recall Knowledge, you use the outcome for one degree of success better than the result of your check.